AcumenNations/Best_Seller_Story_Teller/master_story.md

 seal the city rather than watch it become a weapon in the wrong hands."
 They emerged into a plaza where a grand fountain dominated the center.
-Instead of water, it sprayed a cascade of light that formed shifting geometric patterns—fractals unfolding in endless permutations.
+Instead of water, it sprayed a cascade of light that formed shifting geometric patterns fractals unfolding in endless permutations.
 Children with translucent wings ran through the fountain, their laughter echoing like crystal bells.
 Lysandra blinked; they looked human, yet their bodies were slightly luminous, and when they spotted her, they paused and bowed with graceful precision.
 "These